kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Practical Workflow

-Start with simple baselines.
+Start with simple baselines
-Test pretrained alternatives.
+Test pretrained alternatives
 Choose by evidence

 > This hands-on exercise gives you practical experience with the concepts we've discussed.
 Working through examples yourself builds intuition that lectures alone can't provide.